Jekmetz/MatlabPortaEncodeDecode/README.md

-This matlab program encodes and decodes strings using the porta cipher
+This matlab program encodes and decodes strings using either the porta cipher or the beaufort cipher

 It works like: